mathigon/textbooks/content/divisibility2/content.md

           span.factors= factors(i).join(', ')
           span.total= total(factors(i))

---
+---

 Again, most of these numbers are [[deficient | abundant | perfect]].
 There are 2 abundant numbers and 1 perfect number.
 If we extend our list through 100, we might expect a similar distribution of deficient, abundant and perfect numbers.

-Place the 3rd star on the number line below where you think the next perfect number might be.
+    // Place the 3rd star on the number line below where you think the next perfect number might be.
 Just make a guess.
     // Tick marks at every number aren’t needed.
 Just at the 10’s is fine.
 This is just the image I found to use for a number line.
 And make the font size of the multiple of 10’s smaller than the font size of 6 and 28 so the perfect numbers numbers stand out more.
     // Students will drag the 3rd star somewhere on the number line
     // Students can click the “zoom out” button if they want to go above 100.
 Each time, the number line will be bigger by 100, from 0-200, then 0-300 and so on.

-After students place their star, a tutor comment will say “Good guess.
+    // After students place their star, a tutor comment will say “Good guess.
 But the next perfect number is actually 496.”
 At this point the 3rd star will rise above the number they placed it, the number line will zoom out to 0-500 and the three stars will be at 6, 28 and 496.
 Then, the following text will appear under the numberline.

 The next perfect number doesn’t appear until 8,128!
-Then, the number line will zoom out quickly to 0 to 10,000 with stars above 6, 28 (maybe one below and one above the number line since they’ll probably be right on top of eachother on this number line), 496 and 8128.
+Then, the number line will zoom out quickly to 0 to 10,000 with stars above 6, 28, 496 and 8128.

-After playing the animation:

 The gaps between perfect numbers continue to grow and grow.
 The first 8 perfect numbers are:

 The first four of these numbers were already known to ancient Greek mathematicians, and the last one in the list above was calculated by the famous mathematician Leonard Euler in 1772.

 Today, mathematicians use supercomputers to check for perfect numbers.
 The latest one - the 51st perfect numbers - was discovered in 2018 and is 49,724,095 digits long!
 That’s not the number - that’s how many digits it has.
 The number begins as 110847779864… and ends with …007191207936.

-Click here for text file.
+    // Click here for text file.
 Maybe instead have a pop up of the number they can scroll through if they want?
 I think it’s pretty cool just to open it and scroll for a while...

     //- x-modal#share: .modal-body
       h2 The Largest Perfect number